Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 #show: definition-rules

 Based on the MPSC algorithms we have surveyed in @related-works[], we propose two wait-free distributed MPSC algorithms:
-- One is a direct modification of LTQueue @ltqueue without any usage of LL/SC.
+- LTQueuev1 (@naive-LTQueue) is a direct modification of LTQueue @ltqueue without any usage of LL/SC.
-- One is inspired by the timestamp-refreshing idea of LTQueue @ltqueue and repeated-rescan of Jiffy @jiffy.
+- LTQueueV2 (@slotqueue) is inspired by the timestamp-refreshing idea of LTQueue @ltqueue and repeated-rescan of Jiffy @jiffy.
 Although it still bears some resemblance to LTQueue, we believe it to be more optimized for distributed context.

 #figure(
   kind: "table",